 Q4.
 When you see different animals, do you have any questions about them?
 Make a list of ten such questions.

-Answer: Yes, when I see different animals few questions arises about them like:
+Answer: Yes, when I see different animals, a few questions arise about them like:

-1. Why is it this animal in different colour?
+1. Why is this animal in different colour?

 2. What do they eat?